 Dammar (can be spelt Damar) and Mastic varnishes are referred to as soft varnishes, they dissolve in solvents such as Turpentine and Mineral spirits.

-This means soft varnishes are still removable from an oil painting surface without greatly affecting the paint layers below.
+This means soft varnishes remain removable from an oil painting surface without greatly affecting the paint layers below.

-The issue that can come with Dammar (because it’s a natural resin) it has a tendency to yellow over time and as it dries it becomes more brittle, leaving your canvas more likely to crack if the canvas is knocked.
+The issue that can come with Dammar (because it’s a natural resin) it tends to yellow over time and as it dries, it becomes more brittle, leaving your canvas more likely to crack if the canvas is knocked.

-I use the choice of varnish as an aesthetic judgement, it might not be as technically sound as keeping a crystal clear finish that the synthetic varnish would give but I just like it.
+I use the choice of varnish as an aesthetic judgement, it might not be as technically sound as keeping a crystal clear finish that the synthetic varnish would give, but I like it.